 - If you have a hectic schedule, you can make Agnolotti up to 3 months ahead.
 Freeze it first on a tray, then transfer to resealable bag and keep frozen.

 - The best way to cook frozen Agnolotti is to simply toss it into boiling water without waiting for it to defrost.
-It takes 10-12 minutes to get cooked.
+It takes 10-12 minutes to cook.

 If you have any questions about making your own pasta, or want to share your experiences and top tips, feel free to leave a comment below, I’d love to hear from you!